What paper should I print my business cards on?

-In direct contrast to gloss laminate, matte finishes are more subdued and create an understated sophistication.
+In direct contrast to gloss laminate, matt finishes are more subdued and create an understated sophistication.

-A matte finish won’t reflect or react to light—so they feel ‘flatter’ than a gloss laminate—and can be particularly effective in creating bold contrast for different elements of your design.
-For example, a matte finish will create a subdued canvas for an elegant showpiece typeface or highlighted visual element.
+A matt finish won’t reflect or react to light—so they feel ‘flatter’ than a gloss laminate—and can be particularly effective in creating bold contrast for different elements of your design.
+For example, a matt finish will create a subdued canvas for an elegant showpiece typeface or highlighted visual element.

-The bold contrast offered by a matte finish is also particularly well suited to an embossed card design.
+The bold contrast offered by a matt finish is also particularly well suited to an embossed card design.

 How to choose the right paper for your business card

 Ultimately, there’s no hard or fast rules for selecting the best paper for your unique business card.
 In the same way that you should choose a typeface and visual design based on how you’ll position your service offering with prospective clients, the paper (or stock) you select should complement the overall impression you hope to create.